Infant Brain Bleeds: Intraventricular Hemorrhages (IVH)

 - The baby has decreased movement

-- The baby’s breathing is abnormal – in severe cases, the baby is not breathing enough, has irregular breathing, and/or has periods in which she stops breathing (apnea)
+- The baby’s breathing is abnormal – in severe cases, the baby is not breathing enough, has irregular breathing, and/or has periods in which they stop breathing (apnea)

 - The baby has seizures, especially tonic seizures

-- The baby is showing neurological signs, such as her pupils being fixed to light
+- The baby is showing neurological signs, such as pupils being fixed to light

-- The baby’s heart rate is slow and/or her blood pressure is low
+- The baby’s heart rate is slow and/or their blood pressure is low

 - The baby has a bulging soft spot

 - The baby’s red blood cell count (hematocrit) is decreasing

 Intraventricular hemorrhages are diagnosed with a head (cranial) ultrasound.
 Physicians use the ultrasound to determine the location and extent of the IVH.

 Grading of the severity of the IVH is as follows:

 - Grade I IVH – Bleeding is confined to the germinal matrix, which is very important in brain development; cells migrate out of this area during brain development and the germinal matrix is most active between 8 and 28 weeks of gestation

 - Grade II IVH – Bleeding is occurring inside the ventricles, but they are not enlarged

 - Grade III IVH – Bleeding has caused the ventricles to become enlarged

 - Grade IV IVH – Bleeding extends into the brain tissue around the ventricles; there is some tissue death in the periventricular white matter next to the IVH